Representative Practice Areas & Matters

 Forest City v.
 Prudential Insurance Co. of America (Los Angeles County Superior Court), in which the client, Prudential, obtained a jury verdict following a three-month trial of claims brought by Forest City in excess of $50 million for a failed real estate development stemming from environmental contamination.

 AT&T Mobility v.
-FDH Velocitel (Oregon Circuit Court, Marion County), representing AT&T in pursuing recovery for clean-up costs following an environmental spill from a diesel generator facility.
+FDH Velocitel (Oregon Circuit Court, Marion County), successfully represented AT&T in pursuing recovery for clean-up costs following an environmental spill from a diesel generator facility.